My Chef’s Apron

 Why You'll Love This Recipe

-• Effortless: No roasting required or complicated prep.
-Everything cooks together in one large pot in under 30 minutes.
+• Effortless one-pot cooking: No roasting, no complicated prep.
+Everything sautés and simmers together in a single large pot in under 30 minutes.

 Ingredients & Notes